JaredXie/Early-Childhood-Teacher-Library/Toddler.md

 ## Topics

-Some times we run out of ideas, here is a [map](./docs/Toddlers-Mind-Map-A3) for your reference
+Sometimes we run out of ideas.
+Here is a [map](./docs/Toddlers-Mind-Map-A3.pdf) for reference.

 ### Animal